wp-plugins/wp-lister-for-ebay/readme.txt

 WP-Lister requires a recent version of WordPress (3.3+) with WooCommerce, WP e-Commerce, MarketPress or Shopp installed.
 Your server should run on Linux and have PHP 5.2 or better with cURL support.

-= Any plans to support windows servers? =

-This has been requested by less than 2% of our users so far, so it's not top priority.
-But if you need to run WP-Lister on windows and are willing to provide us with a development area for testing, we would gladly take care of fixing any issues.

 = I use products variations on my site but eBay doesn’t allow variations in the selected category.
 How can I find out in which categories variations are allowed? =

 To learn more about variations and allowed categories you should visit this page: http://pages.ebay.com/help/sell/listing-variations.html.
 There you will find a link to eBay’s look up table for categories allowing variations.
 If you can only list to categories where no variations are allowed, consider purchasing WP-Lister Pro which can split variations into single listings.

 = I already have listed my products on eBay.
 Can WP-Lister import them to WordPress? =

 WP-Lister is specifically designed to let you manage your products in WordPress - and list them from there on eBay.
-If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce to start up, please contact us on www.wplab.com as we have developed a plugin to import products and store categories from eBay to WooCommerce which will be published very soon.
+If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce first, you might want to use this plugin which we developed to get you started: http://www.wplab.com/plugins/import-from-ebay-to-woocommerce/

+= Any plans to support windows servers? =

+This has been requested by less than 2% of our users so far, so it's not top priority.
+But if you need to run WP-Lister on windows and are willing to provide us with a development area for testing, we would gladly take care of fixing any issues.

 = Are there any more FAQ? =